Man signing form

 Learning Objectives:

-By the end of this course, you will be able to:
+After completing this course, you will be able to:

 • Recognize the fundamental components of a study: exposure, outcome and effect size – and that outcome measures fall on a spectrum of variable importance.

 • Apply basic numeracy skills: work with small numbers, convert ratio measures to percentage change.
-Learn how to use a spreadsheet.

 • Compare two competing expressions for the effect size: absolute vs. relative change.
-Understand how relative changes tend to exaggerate both the perception of risk from harmful exposures and the perception of benefit from medical interventions.

 • Contrast the role of chance in the observed effect (p value) from its precision (95% CI).
 Distinguish the magnitude of the p value (statistical significance) from the range of plausible effect sizes (clinical importance).